GreekDevSpecialist/Bank_ATM/README.md

-# Bank_ATM
+# 💰Bank_ATM🤑

-I created a Bank_ATM in Python
+# I created a Bank_ATM in Python.

-Checks account_balance
+# ✨which is a perfect projects for beggniers to get started with.✨

+# 🤔what it does?🤔
+WELL

+# ✅Checks account_balance✅

-You can deposit or withdraw money
+# 💵You can deposit or withdraw money.💵

-Also Prints 5 last transactions
+# 😀Also Prints 5 last transactions.😀

+😎COOL RIGHT?😎